PokerHigh Facebook Icon 5-Card Omaha | Online Poker | PokerHigh

 Here's a rundown of your legal options:

 On the initial betting round (preflop), each player is dealt five hole cards, making 5-Card Omaha an interesting variant of Omaha.
-In traditional Omaha games, players are dealt four hole cards and must employ just two of them, as well as three cards from the community board, to construct the greatest possible hand.
+In traditional Omaha games, players are dealt four hole cards and must employ just two of them and three cards from the community board to construct the greatest possible hand.

 The rules for 5-card PLO are the same as for 4-card PLO.
 You must forcefully make your hand using two of your hole cards and three of the five communal cards.
-The only difference is that you get an additional hole card, making a total of five.
-A lot of the 4-card action has shifted to 5-card once GGPoker debuted this format.
+The only difference is that you get an additional hole card, making five.
+Many 4-card action has shifted to 5-card once GGPoker debuted this format.

 The following are the three most important aspects of Pot Limit Omaha 5: Pot-Limit Omaha 5 is a Texas Hold'em variant in which each player is dealt five private cards and must create the greatest hand possible with two (and only two) of their private cards and three (and only three) of the five community cards accessible to all players.

 On the initial betting round (preflop), each player is dealt five hole cards, making 5-Card Omaha an interesting variant of Omaha.
-In traditional Omaha games, players are dealt four hole cards and must employ just two of them, as well as three cards from the community board, to construct the greatest possible hand.
+In traditional Omaha games, players are dealt four hole cards and must employ just two of them and three cards from the community board to construct the greatest possible hand.